 You can use the remote provisioning pattern to brand team sites, publishing sites, and OneDrive for Business sites that are hosted on-premises or on a dedicated farm at both the site collection and subsite level.

 Part of planning a SharePoint branding project is deciding which types of sites you want to build, brand, and provision.
 SharePoint Online licensing affects whether publishing site capabilities are available to you.
-While all licenses enable you to specify at least one public website that has some of the features of a SharePoint Server publishing site, not all licenses provide full publishing site capabilities.
+Not all licenses provide full publishing site capabilities.

 Table 7.
 Site options in SharePoint Online